jacott/rpk/docs/guide-book/src/config-file/layers.md

 `leftgui`.

-Now if `nav` is finally released then the host will receive a release of `leftalt` and `leftgui` and the `nav` layer will be deactivated.
+Now if `nav` is finally released then the host will receive a release of `leftalt` and `leftgui` and the `[nav]` layer will be deactivated.

+The `[control]`, `[shift]` and `[gui]` layers differ from other layers when they are made active by `rightcontrol`, `rightshift` and `rightgui` respectively; in that case the right modifiers will be reported instead of the left whilst the layer is active.
+In the case above, holding `rightshift`, `nav` will result in the report of `rightshift` hold, `rightshift` release, `space` hold.

 Layers can be definied more than once in a conf file but only the first definition can contain modifiers; any subsequent definition with modifiers will ignore the modifiers.
+The six default layers can never have their modifiers changed.

 [1]: matrix.md
 [2]: actions.md